ploomber/ci/README.md

 ## Example

-[Check out this example pipeline, which is tested Ploomber CI](https://github.com/ploomber/projects/tree/master/spec), you can see the result from each commit by [clicking here](https://github.com/ploomber/projects/actions?query=workflow%3Aci).
+[Check out this example pipeline](https://github.com/ploomber/projects/tree/master/spec), you can see the result from each commit by [clicking here](https://github.com/ploomber/projects/actions?query=workflow%3Aci).